javaGuruBY/rpaS3/homework/english/YurySavitski/lecture1/task1.md

 1 He [usually has] breakfast at 6 a.m.
 2 Anyone who [smokes] 20 cigarettes a day can expect to have health problems.
 3 She doesn't like cooking, but today she [is baking] a pie.
-4 I [finish] the project right now.
+4 I [am finishing] the project right now.
 5 I [don't listen] to rock music very often.
 6  — What [does your sister do]?
 — She is a programmer.